Pete Buttigieg talks electability, gaining ground in Reno stop

 “We still need to speak to people who don’t feel like they really know us, or who are just now tuning into the process, and are trying to figure out exactly who fits what they need the most,” he continued.
 “Look, if you decided that you want the nominee who is the furthest ideologically left, you’ve got your choice.
 If you decide you want the nominee who has spent the most years in Washington, you’ve got your choice.
 Everybody else, I think, is potentially our voter.”

-Buttigieg, 37, is the youngest candidate in the race, in his second term as mayor of South Bend, Indiana.
+Buttigieg, 37, is the youngest candidate in the race.
+He is in his second term as mayor of South Bend, Indiana.

 “If you look at history, every time that the Democratic Party has won (the presidency), at least in the last 50 years or so, it’s been with a candidate who represented a new generation, had not spent a lot of time in Washington,” he said, rounding out his answer on electability.
 “Every single time we’ve tried to go with the safe choice, the most Washington-tenured choice, every single time we’ve done that, at least since Hubert Humphrey, we’ve come up short. … I think the way to be electable is to be inspiring.
 We should vote for the person we think would make the best president.
 That’s how we’re going to be elected.”

+Younger people of faith, he said, “are much more skeptical of the Republican Party and of this president in particular.”

-The impeachment inquiry against the president found its momentum from the president’s own “on-air confession” of his administration’s dealings before, during and after his now-infamous phone call with the president of Ukraine in July.
+According to Buttigieg, the impeachment inquiry against Trump found its momentum from the president’s “on-air confession” of his administration’s dealings before, during and after his July phone call with the president of Ukraine.

 “In fact, nobody has made a more powerful case for impeachment than the president himself,” Buttigieg said.
 Democrats, he said, “have to support that process, which really should be a constitutional process with very little to do with party politics anyway.
 And at the same time, we’ve got to keep focusing on the things that will impact people in everyday life.”